clayne/SSEModdingGuide/README.md

 ![alt text](https://github.com/CDimang/SSE-Images/blob/main/Toolbar%20Execute%20ICON.png)

 The Executables is for managing programs added to MO2.
-When adding a program to MO2, the added program will automatically associated itself with the managed game (i.e. modding tools that edit files will automatically direct iself to the game's directory).
+When adding a program to MO2, the added program will automatically associat itself with the managed game (i.e. modding tools that edit files will automatically direct itself to the game's directory).
 The addition of executables is meant to make MO2 a central hub for modding your games.
 These additional programs can include:

 * Games
 * Tools (Editing programs such as Skyrim Special Edition Edit (SSEEdit)